Information for term Creating Change Through Solidarity

 - Dates: Jul 8 – 28, 2018 (3 weeks)

 Learn about innovative approaches to community development.

-Your journey will take you to the colorful mountain state of Guanajuato, it’s capital city as well as San Miguel de Allende—considered by many to be the prettiest city in all of Mexico—and to the rural highland communities surrounding it.
+Your journey will take you to the colorful mountain state of Guanajuato, it’s capital city, and to the rural highland communities surrounding it.
+Considered the cradle of Mexican Independence, Guanajuato has bared witness to countless events in Mexican history spanning from the Spanish empire, to the Mexican Revolution, and beyond.
 This region is known for being sunny, pleasant and very safe, with a refreshingly relaxed pace.

 Here you’ll see the real face of hard-working Mexican communities as you visit local schools, engage with local teens, and work on innovative projects that empower women and help children.
 You might find yourself working in fragrant purple fields with one of our main partners, The Lavender Project, or helping with the cooperative’s line of hand-made products.
 Alongside locals you’ll harvest lavender from the fields, prepare and finish soap products, sort lavender flower, and lend a hand with weeding and composting.
 A percentage of their profit goes back to the local community, so you can see the entire mission-based business process come full circle.